X

 Special Prizes:

-Clara Schumann Prize (Groups A and B)
+Clara Schumann Prize (Groups A, B and C)

-Robert Schumann Prize (Groups A and B)
+Robert Schumann Prize (Groups A, B and C)

 Masterclasses: